Hungary: Viktor Orban hosts French far-right leader Marine Le Pen | DW | 26.10.2021

 Hungarian Prime Minister Viktor Orban hosted French far-right leader Marine Le Pen in Budapest on Tuesday.

-The perennial candidate for president of France is expected to run again next year and used the visit to the Hungarian capital to boost her nationalist bonafides as a challenger has emerged from the right in the form of author and TV pundit Eric Zemmour, who Orban hosted last month.
+The perennial candidate for president of France is expected to run again next year, and used the visit to the Hungarian capital to boost her nationalist bona fides.
+The visit comes as a challenger has emerged from the right in the form of French author and TV pundit Eric Zemmour, whom Orban hosted last month.

-From Budapest, Le Pen railed against the EU at a joint news conference and lent her support to Hungary and Poland, both countries that have faced criticisms from Brussels over the erosion of the rule of law, press freedom, and the independence of the judiciary.
+From Budapest, Le Pen railed against the EU at a joint news conference and lent her support to Hungary and Poland, both countries that have faced criticism from Brussels over the erosion of the rule of law, press freedom and the independence of the judiciary.

 Le Pen, who is cozy with Russian President Vladimir Putin and whose party has accepted financing from Russian banks, went so far as to compare the EU to the Soviet-backed communist regime in the last century in Hungary.